 - Collect All Documents

 Get your payment receipt, Tourist Visa form, Arrival Card, and passport to give to the immigration officer After that, you are free to enter the country!

 Although it sounds confusing, from experience, everything was pretty straight forward, just as long as you have cash on hand!

 Electricity Socket: 220v/50Hz electricity.
 Power outlets are compatible with European plugs (three round prong).
 Be sure to pack a universal travel adaptorso you can still use all your electronic gadgets.

-For solo female travelers, people advice you to trek in groups when possible (and to avoid trekking alone with a male guide) However, for what it’s worth, I personally never felt threatened or unsafe, even when I was wandering around the really local areas of Kathmandu.
+For solo female travelers, people advice you to trek in groups when possible (and to avoid trekking alone) However, for what it’s worth, I personally never felt threatened or unsafe, even when I was wandering around the really local areas of Kathmandu.

 - Register with your local embassy while in Kathmandu

 - Have photocopies of all your important documents (passports, flights, trekking permits) and store them separately from the originals.

 While we recommend travel insurance to everyone (and we now never leave home without it, it is essential that you get an insurance policy that covers everything including any treks that you plan to do during your time there.

 We personally recommend going with World Nomads, due to their wide coverage of adventurous activities.
 During our Everest Base Camp trek, we saw so many people get airlifted out due to altitude so insurance isn’t something you should try to save money on.